 If you've ever had the experience of feeling lonely during a dark time, you likely agree with that statement.
 "The last time my depression was really bad, my best friend asked me to hang out," one Reddit user writes.
 "We ended up spending the evening on a paddle boat, just he and I, drinking beer and paddling around this little lake, me intermittently crying and generally feeling like a real horse's ass.
 But he was there.
 He knew I was struggling, and although he couldn't really empathize, he knew I needed to simply not be alone."

 And while what you say matters less than the act of being there to say it, it's a good idea to stay away from negative phrases along the lines of, "I know exactly how you feel" or "You're being dramatic", Tirado says.
-These statements tend to feel dismissive and may make your friend feel worse than they already do.
+These statements may make your friend feel dismissed rather than heard.

 Taking on a friend's emotional baggage can have a toll on your own personal mental health too.
 So make sure to keep tabs on where your own headspace is at.
 If you need to, take a break from offering support to find your own.
 You can't be there for a friend when you're struggling, after all.